 The Moses-in-the-cradle plant (Tradescantia spathacea) gets its interesting name from its flowers, which are small and white, and sit in a special leaf, called a bract, which resembles a dark purple boat.
-Also called boat lily, oyster plant, rhoeo tricolor and Moses-in-a-basket, this plant grows outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11 and also does well as a houseplant.
-Easy to grow and tolerant of most environments, it forms short clumps of radiating, sword-shaped leaves in sun or shade, and needs only basic care and consistent moisture to thrive.
+Also called boat lily, oyster plant, rhoeo tricolor, and Moses-in-a-basket, this plant grows outdoors in U.S. Department of Agriculture plant hardiness zones 9 through 11 and also does well as a houseplant.
+Easy to grow and tolerant of most environments, it forms short clumps of radiating, sword-shaped leaves in sun or shade and needs only basic care and consistent moisture to thrive.

-This plant can cause an allergic skin reaction in some people and pets, and can be poisonous if eaten in large quantities, so it's not a good choice for an area where pets or children play.
+This plant can cause an allergic skin reaction in some people and pets and can be poisonous if eaten in large quantities, so it's not a good choice for an area where pets or children play.

 Moses-in-the-cradle grows to about 1 foot tall, spreading to form a clump up to 2 feet wide.
-It tolerates most lighting conditions, but prefers filtered sun or partial shade.
-It can grow in full sun, but in areas with strong, hot summer sun, provide some shade in the afternoon to protect the leaves from scorching.
+It tolerates most lighting conditions, but it prefers filtered sun or partial shade.
+It can grow in full sun, but in areas with strong, hot summer sun, provide some shade in the afternoon to protect the purple leaves from scorching.

 If you grow this plant indoors, it does best in bright, indirect light for at least six to eight hours each day.
 The windowsill of a lightly curtained, south- or west-facing window gives the plant good light without too much direct sun.

 When grown in the garden, Moses-in-the-basket prefers consistently moist soil and requires good drainage.
 Although the plant can also tolerate dry spells once established, adding a 2- to 3-inch layer of organic mulch, such as straw or shredded bark, helps conserve soil moisture and also keeps down competing weeds.
-In warm climates, the plant continues growing slowly during cold weather, but needs less water while it takes a rest.
+In warm climates, the plant continues growing slowly during cold weather, but it needs less water while it takes a rest.

 If you grow Moses-in-the-cradle as a container plant, water it whenever the top 1 to 2 inches of soil feel dry to your fingertip.
-Never leave the pot in a water-filled saucer, because this can encourage fungal problems.
+Never leave the pot in a water-filled saucer because this can encourage fungal problems.
 Always use a pot that has drainage holes.
 In fall and winter, allow the soil to dry slightly between waterings to give the plant a rest.